Ninja-Squad/ninja-squad.github.com/_posts/2017-07-14-what-is-new-angular-4.3.md

 The new `HttpClientModule` is a really cool alternative: it solves all these issues, and we migrated our applications fairly easily.
-And it was mostly code deletions💖.
+And it was mostly code deletions&nbsp;💖.

 We made a little video to show you the difference, and a complete article to help you to migrate your applications.